Triskele37/ffxiv-completionist/documentation/Feature Todo.md

 * Move relic gear to top-level Equipment category in prep for Armoire & all glam
 * Add a "MERGE_WHEN_NEW" set of keys for xivapi content
+* Move quasi-quests into the group they would be in

 **Must Do**
 * Fix ToDos
     - achievement/exploration/duty contains diadem achievements
     - several console logs left in, id column left in

+* Tables in groups with sub groups overflows page

 * Connect all task dependencies of next/previous Companion Skills